 Events at Pasadena Museum of California Art

-A children’s workshop invites kids to create a print by carving a design into a potato and stamping, with pre-cut potatoes for the younger guests, from 2 to 3:30 p.m.
-Admission is free with museum admission of $7 for adults, $5 for seniors and students, free for kids 12 and younger and for members.
-No RSVP required.
+A children’s workshop on seascape collage invites kids to imagine and interpret their own vision of the California coastline, transforming ordinary paper into distinct coastal features from 2 to 3:30 p.m.
+Admission is free with museum admission of $7 for adults, $5 for seniors, students and educators, free for members and children 12 and younger.